iterami/Docs.htm/common/guides/json.md

 Version with JSON-invalidating comments:
 ```
 {
-  // Array of numbers between 0 and 1 indicting the clear color.
+  // Optional array of numbers between 0 and 1 indicting the clear color.
   // Ordering is: red, green, blue, alpha
   "clearcolor": [
     0,